swaptacular/swpt_accounts/protocol.rst

   will take up to 1 month to get finalized.
 Then, a `PreparedTransfer`_ message for this transfer is received, with a ``locked_amount`` of 1000, and a ``demurrage_rate`` of -79.5 percent.
-The coordinator figures out that if he keeps the prepared transfer around, and does not finalize it; for each passed month, up to 2% of the locked amount will be eaten up (0.98 to the power of 12 equals 0.795).
+The coordinator figures out that if he keeps this prepared transfer around, and does not finalize it, for each passed month, up to 2% of the locked amount will be eaten up (0.98 to the power of 12 equals 0.795).
 Therefore, the coordinator can calculate that in order to be certain that, after one month, he will be able to commit this prepared transfer successfully, the committed amount should not exceed 980.
-(That is: The ``committed_amount`` field in the `FinalizeTransfer`_ message that the coordinator sends to commit the transfer, should not exceed 980.)
+(That is: The value of the ``committed_amount`` field in the `FinalizeTransfer`_ message that the coordinator sends to commit the transfer, should not exceed ``980``.)

 .. [#creditor-trick] This is a necessary precaution in order to prevent a trick that opportunistic creditors may use to evade